AFLplusplus/AFLplusplus/docs/env_variables.md

     None of the following options are necessary to be used and are rather for manual use (which only ever the author of this LTO implementation will use).
-    These are used if several seperated instrumentations are performed which are then later combined.
+    These are used if several seperated instrumentation are performed which are then later combined.

    - AFL_LLVM_DOCUMENT_IDS=file will document to a file which edge ID was given